Han Dynasty jade bi disc under UV light showing traditional serpentine material

 • Historical disconnect: Ancient Chinese carved lianzi yu (岫岩玉, serpentine) for millennia—scientifically “not jade.”

-• Cultural reductionism: Reducing jade to hardness/chemistry ignores its role in rituals, literature, and identity.
+• Cultural reductionism: Reducing jade to hardness and chemistry ignores its role in rituals, literature, and identity.

 2. Proposed Hybrid Definition